jacopok/Tesi-Triennale/README.md

 ## Technicalities

-This repository will be kept syncronyzed with the corresponding Overleaf page.
+This repository will be kept syncronized with the corresponding Overleaf page.
 The thesis can be rendered by compiling the file `main.tex`.

+The other files can be compiled as standalone `LaTeX` documents.